Research Group

 Research: Synthesis and characterization of photoacids and local pH, pOH, and DIC pertinent to photochemical protonic energy storage proton pumps, light-triggered changes in selectivity of CO2 reduction reactions, and ion sensing.

-Biography: Nate grew up in the small town of Woodland, WA.
-A short time after High School graduation, Nate decided he'd had his fill of the rainy climate of the Pacific Northwest and moved to the more extreme weather conditions of central Utah where he later discovered his love for chemistry and backpacking!
+Biography: Nathaniel grew up in the small town of Woodland, WA.
+A short time after High School graduation, Nathaniel decided he'd had his fill of the rainy climate of the Pacific Northwest and moved to the more extreme weather conditions of central Utah where he later discovered his love for chemistry and backpacking!
 During his undergraduate career, he performed research on disease biomarker detection using Cd-free InP/ZnS core/shell quantum dots.
 He focused on characterizing photochemical properties of the interaction in an aqueous medium, exploring various parameters such as quantum dot radius, buffer pH, ionic strength, and their influence on the biomarker detection capabilities.
-In his free time, Nate enjoys the company of his lovely wife, Nikki, and his two pitbulls, Theia and Barkley.
+In his free time, Nathaniel enjoys the company of his lovely wife, Nikki, and his two pitbulls, Theia and Barkley.

 Nathaniel (Nate) Keyes